Airflow 101: Building Your First Workflow¶

 )

-Notice how we pass a mix of operator specific arguments (bash_command
+Notice how we mix operator-specific arguments (like bash_command

 ) inherited